antirez/dump1090/README.md

 If you'd like to run the binary without installing, add "--html_file ./gmap.html" as a parameter.

-To capture traffic directly from your RTL device and show the captured traffic on standard output, just run the program without options at all after installing:
+To capture traffic directly from your RTL device and show the captured traffic on standard bitf_output, just run the program without options at all after installing:

     dump1090

-To just output hexadecimal messages:
+To just bitf_output hexadecimal messages:

     dump1090 --raw